Jennie June (autobiographer): Autobiography

-June published his first autobiography, The Autobiography of an Androgyne, in 1918, and his second, The Female-Impersonators, in 1922.
-Therefore June is one of the first transgender, or gender nonconforming, Americans to publicize their own story.
-In June's preface to the book, June explains that he has kept diaries of his life and that his autobiography has been taken from those.
+June published their first autobiography, The Autobiography of an Androgyne, in 1918, and their second, The Female-Impersonators, in 1922.
+June would state that they had kept diaries pertaining to their life and that their autobiographies had been based on these diaries.
+The two books were published under the name "Earl Lind ('Ralph Werther'--'Jennie June')" and edited by Dr. Alfred W. Herzog, Editor of the Medico-Legal Journal.

-June organized the book into episode-like sections, wherein he discusses incidents in his life as well as his opinions on certain social matters.
-June's stated goal in writing the book was to rally the support of Americans to create an accepting environment for young adults who do not adhere to gender and sexual norms, because that was what June would have wanted for himself, and he wanted to prevent them from committing suicide.
-June discusses his desires, which he struggled with because they were so different to what was considered normal.
+June's autobiographies were organized into episode-like sections, wherein they discuss incidents in their life, as well as their opinions on certain social matters.
+June's stated goal in writing their autobiographies was to rally the support of Americans to create an accepting environment for gender nonconforming individuals.
+June hoped their autobiographies would prevent gender nonconforming individuals from committing suicide.

-The memoir describes in detail many personal narratives as well as June's sexual encounters and desires, including the story of his castration, but also contains pleas for understanding and acceptance of "fairies".
-The Autobiography of an Androgyne also describes how June felt that he lived a double life in the sense that he was an educated, middle-class white male scholar, but also had intense yearnings for performing masochistic sexual acts that distressed him.
+The memoir describes in detail many personal narratives as well as June's sexual encounters and desires, including their story of their castration, but also contains pleas for understanding and acceptance of "fairies".
+The Autobiography of an Androgyne also describes how June felt that they lived a double life in the sense that they were an educated, middle-class white male scholar but also had intense, distressing yearnings for performing masochistic sexual acts.

 The Female-Impersonators

-June's second book, released under the alias, Earl Lind—Earl standing for girl—was released in 1921 and numbered then 1,000 copies intended to be sent to various individuals in the medical communities.
-It focused on subjects such as hate-crimes—murder, blackmail, general violence & sexual abuse—as well as June's early years, & the lives of two other Ultra-Androgynes, among other topics.
+June's second book, released under the alias Earl Lind, was released in 1921 with 1,000 copies produced that were intended to be sent to various individuals in the medical communities.
+It focused on subjects such as hate-crimes, murder, blackmail, general violence and sexual abuse.
+The book also focuses on June's early years, and the lives of two other gender nonconforming individuals.

-A quote from the book reads: "Unless otherwise indicated I shall use the terms "androgyne" and "pseudo-man" only in reference to the ultra-androgynous.
-All my androgyne associates whom I shall portray in this book belong to this class, because with a few exceptions they alone are Female-Impersonators.
-In my Riddle of the Underworld I describe some mild androgynes."